9 Best DDoS Protection Service Providers in 2025

 Best for defense against application threats

 Akamai offers three purpose-built cloud solutions to provide end-to-end DDoS defense for organizations.
-The combination of Prolexic, Edge DNS, and App & API Protector would be recommended for the highest quality of DDoS mitigation to keep applications, data centers, and internet-facing infrastructure (public or private) protected.
+For the highest quality of DDoS mitigation to protect applications, data centers, and internet-facing infrastructure (public or private), a combination of Prolexic, Edge DNS, and App & API Protector would be recommended.

-Effective mitigation techniques are available for all classes of application-layer DDoS/DoS attacks, including those designed to exhaust resources, those which exploit vulnerabilities that can cause availability issues (such as buffer overflows), those which exploit flaws in application business logic, compromise API infrastructure, and attacks performed by bots.
+Effective mitigation techniques are available for all classes of application-layer DDoS/DoS attacks.
+These include those designed to exhaust resources, exploit vulnerabilities that can cause availability issues (such as buffer overflows), exploit flaws in application business logic, and compromise API infrastructure.

 • Pricing for Akamai Prolexic Routed is available upon direct contact with the sales team